-Parental Involvement Plan Checklist for ACA § 6-15-1701-1705
+Parental Involvement Plan Checklist for A.C.A. § 6-15-1701-1705

 Below is a list of questions that districts can use as a checklist.
 The purpose of the checklist is to assist school districts in creating a Parental Involvement Plan.
-Careful attention should be paid to ACA §§ 6-15-1702, 1703, and 1704 as schools and school districts create their Parental Involvement Plans.
+Careful attention should be paid to A.C.A. §§ 6-15-1702, 1703, and 1704 as schools and school districts create their Parental Involvement Plans.

 - 1. Who are the people who participated in creating the district's parental involvement plan?
 Suggestion: create a list of participants, and indicate whether each person is a parent, staff member or member of the community.
 In the case of parents, reference the parents' names and grade levels of their children, and the school(s) the children attend.
 Document the dates, times and places that the group met to create the district's parental involvement plan. - 2.
 Do you have copies of each parent packet developed for the various ages and grades of children in the school district?
 Parent packets must be distributed at least annually.
-Suggestion: retain copies of each packet and document when and where the packet are distributed to parents.

-My school district uses (num following age groups (list). ber) different parents' packet for the These are given to parentsdistributed). (insert occasion(s) or time(s) of year Does each packet contain at least the following minimum content: -description of school's parental involv rement program -state's recommended roles for parent ts, students, teachers and the school -ways for parents to become involved in the school and their children's education -lists activities planned throughout the year to encourage parental involvement -survey which the parent is invited to cregarding the parent's interest in volur •
+Suggestion: retain copies of each packet and document when and where the packet are distributed to parents. - My school district uses \\\\\ (number) different parents' packet for the following age groups (list). - These are given to parents \\\\\ (insert occasion(s) or time(s) of year distributed). - Does each packet contain at least the following minimum content: - -description of school's parental involvement program - -state's recommended roles for parents, students, teachers and the school - -ways for parents to become involved in the school and their children's education - -lists activities planned throughout the year to encourage parental involvement - -survey which the parent is invited to complete and return to the school, regarding the parent's interest in volunteering at the school - -explains system in place to permit meaningful, 2-way communication with a child's teacher and principal.
+Example: space for teacher comments and parent notes to teacher in the required assignment notebook. - list any other information your district includes in the parent packet as helpful to parents